TechRetreat/learnathon/mobile/ios/8-DataManager.md

   }
   ```

   - We can go through and [parse]() it.
 That means we are going to convert the JSON into an object.
-Since this is a fairly uninteresting part of the application, the code will be provided and explaind.
+Since this is a fairly uninteresting part of the application, the code will be provided and explained.
   - In this code, we load a file called "caches.json". `NSBundle.mainBundle().pathForResource("caches", ofType: "json")` will load that.
 If the file does not exist, it will return nil and the `if let` statement will fail.
 Next we convert the contents of this file to `NSData`, which is just a series of "1"s and "0"s: the raw data of the file.
-From this format, we can use a calss called `NSJSONSerialization` provided with Swift that tries to convert this NSData to the dictionary we specified above.
+From this format, we can use a class called `NSJSONSerialization` provided with Swift that tries to convert this NSData to the dictionary we specified above.
 The `try`, `guard` and `throw` keywords work together to `throw` an `InvalidFormat` exception, which just means that it will error with a custom error (InvalidFormat).
 If anything went wrong, it will print out "Something went wrong...", which is done by `do`, `catch` pair.
     ```swift
     func loadCaches() { // Returns a dictionary of String ids to the cache object do {